 - After this great promise, what surprising thing does Abraham do in verses 10 through 16.
-What does that tell you about Abraham?
+What does that tell you about Abraham and his faith?

 - What does God do in verse 17 and what does that tell you about God’s commitment to His promises?